.skip-nav {position:absolute;left:-10000px;top:auto;width:1px;height:1px;overflow:hidden;} Skip to main content

 To view or export the data, click on the menu in the top-right corner of the chart.

-What TVA is doing about NOx emissions
+What is TVA doing about NOx emissions

-TVA has reduced its emissions of nitrogen oxides by about 91 percent since 1995.
+TVA has reduced its emissions of nitrogen oxides by about 97 percent since 1995.

 TVA staff continue to look for better, more cost-effective ways to reduce emissions while continuing to supply reliable, affordable electricity and manage debt in the light of evolving emission reduction requirements.